 - Easy or spontaneous bruising to the affected tissue

-- Patients may report increased swelling in hot weather
+- People may report increased swelling in hot weather

-Tips for talking with your doctor and receiving a diagnosis.
+Tips for talking with your doctor about a diagnosis of lipoedema.

 You may feel anxious about approaching your doctor, particularly if health care professionals have not been supportive about your lipoedema problems in the past.
-Here are some tips to help you when it comes to talking with your doctor and receiving a diagnosis.
+Here are some tips to help you when you are talking with your doctor:

 - Take a close friend or family member with you; they could take notes for you